Qarnayel

-Overview

 Qornayel (قرنايل) is the 8th largest village and municipality in the Baabda District of the Mount Lebanon Governorate in Lebanon.
 The village is located between 1100 and 1600 meters above sea level in the western steep slopes of Mount Lebanon, in the Matn al-A'la area, 36 kilometers to the east of Beirut.
 The village has a population of nearly 5,500, including a significant Druze community.